 Nose: Tropical fruits and mild vanilla with peaty notes

 Taste: Pomme fruits and honeyed notes of agave

 Finish: Spicy and peaty

-No matter how your palette interprets this tequila, there is probably one thing we could agree upon.
-It is unique, rich, complex, and delicious.
+No matter how your palette interprets this tequila, there is probably one thing upon which we could agree – it is unique, rich, complex, and delicious.
 If you love tequila and you love Scotch, you really must give this a try.

 Have a terrific week, friends.